WHAT IS EXPEDITION?

 WHEN IS EXPEDITION?

 Expedition 2014 will be held the weekend prior to classes begin, August 15-17.
+Move-in Day for residential freshmen is Friday, August 15.
+Expedition activities for ALL freshmen (residential and commuter) will be on Saturday, August 16 and Sunday, August 17.
 Expedition signals the start of the UVa-Wise educational journey for each new student!
 Expedition activities fill each day and evening through the journey’s official conclusion on Sunday.
 All meals are provided for students during their Expedition journey.
-View last year's schedule summary [HERE].
+View the schedule summary [HERE].

 WHO ARE THE ELs?